finom/use-change/README.md

 }
 ```

-As you can see the component doesn't modify store object implicitly, therefore it's not possible to change it "manually" (via assignment operator) from components.
+As you can see the component doesn't modify store object implicitly, therefore it's not possible to change it directly (via assignment operator) from components.
 You can try to do that though to see how component reacts on changes of a listened property.

 ```js
 // ...